-The City has the storm shelter project in progress as of December 31, 2020.
-This project has an expected total cost of approximately \$95,000 and has a remaining estimated cost to complete of approximately \$27,000.
+The City has a geographic information systems project and the corridor planning projects are in progress as of December 31, 2021.
+These projects have an expected total cost of approximately \$250,000 and has a remaining estimated cost to complete of approximately \$184,331.